zinebelbacha/AI-assistant-for-doctors/README.md

 1. Clone the repository.
 2. Install the required dependencies listed in `requirements.txt`.

+## **3. Models Process Overview
+### ** X-Ray Image Preprocessing
-3. Preprocess the datasets using the scripts provided.
+Preprocess the datasets using the scripts provided.
-4. Run the models for classification or text analysis.
+Run the models for classification or text analysis.

 ---

 For further details, refer to the detailed documentation in each model's folder.
+### ** Medical Reports Preprocessing
+ - Suppression des caractères non pertinents
+ - Gestion des formats
+ - Anonymisation
+ - Filtrage des stopwords
+ - Extraction d'entités médicales